6 Lesser-Known Financial Mistakes That Can Keep You Broke Forever

 Spending Carelessly

-There’s a saying that says, a fool and his money are quickly departed.
+There’s a saying that that goes like this, “a fool and his money are easily parted.”

-That is another way of saying—when we are not saving and budgeting our expenses we will automatically be unintentional about our money and be quick to throw away whatever sum of money comes our way (I personally use this quote as a mantra to retract whenever I’m compelled to buy things I don’t need).
+That is another way of saying—when we are not saving and budgeting our expenses we will automatically be unintentional about our money and be quick to throw away whatever comes our way (I personally use this quote as a mantra to retract whenever I’m compelled to buy things I don’t need).
 And many of these impulse spending often lead to regrets as time goes on.
 That’s why you need to avoid spending carelessly and be intentional about your finances, and that can only be done effectively when you start learning to set a budget or savings plan for all your expenses.
-In addition, you must be familiar with planning, budgeting, and setting limits to your monthly expenses.
-By doing that you’re cutting off the unnecessary parts of your expenses, creating space and saving up for your dreams.
+In addition, you should be familiar with planning, budgeting, and tracking your monthly expenses.
+Putting this measures in place helps you cut the unnecessary parts of your expenses, creating space to save up for your dreams.

 05